Library course for new Screen Cultures students

-I have made a subject page for Media studies with the most relevant resources for your studies, including the most relevant databases.
+I have made a subject page for Media studies where you can find the most relevant resources for your studies, including the most relevant databases.

 Or find relevant databases for media studies here.

-On the subject page for Media studies, scroll down until you see the category “Journals” where you will find relevant journals on level 2 (highest) and 1 (also very good).
+On the subject page for Media studies, scroll down to the category “Journals” where you will find relevant journals on level 2 (highest) and 1 (also very good).

 Open access archives:

-- DUO: duo.uio.no (University of Oslo).
-DUO is the online research archive for master theses and more.
+- DUO: duo.uio.no.
+DUO is the online research archive for UiO students' master theses and UiO scholars' academic publications.
 This is where you eventually will submit and publish your completed thesis.
 Note: do NOT select “Restricted access” when publishing your thesis, but allow “Open access.”
 This is UiO policy.